mcpcpc/mcpcpc.github.io/_posts/2020-12-23-xwm-versus-everything-else.md

 A question that I am frequently asked is, how does xwm compare to *X*"?
 The reality is that there is no straightforward answer.
 In most cases, comparing xwm to any window manger is like comparing *apples* to *oranges*.

+Why is that so?
+Let's a take a look.

+## The Competition

-You might be asking yourself, why is that so?
-Let's begin by looking at some high-level features for mainstream solutions that are actively developed and frequently referenced as "minimal" window manager solutions [^1][^2]:
+Let's begin by comparing high-level features for several actively developed (and frequently refered to as "minimal") window manager solutions [^1][^2]:

 |feature               |cwm     |tinywm  |xwm     |evilwm  |dwm     |bspwm   |
 |----------------------|--------|--------|--------|--------|--------|--------|